How to Build and Install a Bat House

 - T-plate bracket

-Natural cedar is ideal for a bat shelter.
+Natural cedar is ideal for a bat roost.
 We used three 1 x 6 fence panels.
 Fence panels are typically less expensive than finished cedar boards that are typically used for interior woodwork.

 Use a wood joiner to attach the two sets of three boards together.
 The biscuits and wood glue used here work together to create a very strong connection, though there are many joinery options to consider depending on your resources, including pocket screws.